Where Excellence is Expected

 2560 | Guitar (Beginning): 5 credits – grades 9, 10, 11, 12 – Fine & Applied Arts – no prerequisite

-This course is designed to train students in techniques which include fundamental theory in reading and playing notes rhythms chords scales and accompaniment styles.
+This course is designed to train students in techniques that include fundamental theory in reading and playing notes rhythms, chords scales, and accompaniment styles.
 This is a beginning course and students should furnish their own guitars.

 Guitar II will study the intermediate and advanced concepts in guitar and music theory.
-The course begins with review of fundamentals, including reading music, TAB, rhythms, and tuning the guitar. the course will then cover scales, intervals, and triads on the guitar.
-After covering these music theory concepts, the course will move into covering performance of famous guitar genres.
-The course will cover the blues, including composers, style, and techniques.
+The course begins with a review of fundamentals, including reading music, TAB, rhythms, and tuning the guitar. the course will then cover scales, intervals, and triads on the guitar.
+After covering these music theory concepts, the course will move into covering performances of famous guitar genres.
+The course will cover the blues, including composers, styles, and techniques.
 Then the course moves to playing popular music.
-This will be done as part of a two or four person ensemble.
-Finally, the course will cover performance of Rock 'N Roll and Heavy Metal.
+This will be done as part of a two or four-person ensemble.
+Finally, the course will cover performances of Rock 'N Roll and Heavy Metal.

 2635 | Beginning Class Piano: 5 credits – grades 9, 10, 11, 12 – Fine & Applied Arts – no prerequisite